functional-fox/hydeout/README.md

 ### Usage

-Hydeout is available as the `jekyll-theme-hydeout` Ruby Gem.
+Hydeout is available as the `jekyll-theme-hydeout-funfox` Ruby Gem.
-Add `gem "jekyll-theme-hydeout", "~> 4.1"` to your Gemfile and run `bundle install`.
+Add `gem "jekyll-theme-hydeout-funfox", "~> 1.0"` to your Gemfile and run `bundle install`.

-If you're installing on Github pages, you may also have to add `remote_theme: fongandrew/hydeout` to your `_config.yml`.
-[See the Github instructions for more details.](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site/)
+If you're installing on GitHub pages, you may also have to add `remote_theme: functional-fox/hydeout` to your `_config.yml`.
+[See the GitHub instructions for more details.](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site/)

 Hydeout uses pagination, so if you have an `index.md`, you'll need to swap